Explore more from Medals

 For valour

-The Victoria Cross is the highest and most distinguished award a British soldier can receive.
-To win one, a soldier must perform an extreme act of bravery in front of the enemy.
-The cross has achieved almost mythical status and those who are awarded it are revered as heroes.
+The VC is the highest and most distinguished award a British soldier can receive.
+It requires an extreme act of bravery in the presence of the enemy.
+The cross has achieved almost mythical status and its recipients are revered as heroes.

-Each cross is accompanied by an impressive tale of bravery and daring.
+Each cross is accompanied by a unique tale of gallantry and daring.
 They are some of the rarest and most sought-after objects relating to the British Army.
-The National Army Museum holds 39, each of them equally impressive and inspiring.
+The National Army Museum holds 39 of them, each impressive and inspiring.

 Queen Victoria presents the first Victoria Crosses in Hyde Park, June 1857